GaloisInc/ivorylang-org/pages/software/properties.md

 ## Philosophy and Approach

 As of November 2013, SMACCMPilot is some 50k LOCs of C code and growing.
-(Because the C code is generated, the code is about twice of hand-written code.)
+(Because the C code is generated, this code is perhaps twice the length of comparable hand-written code.)
-Nonetheless, SMACCMPilot (or any fully-featured autopilot) will be 10s of thousands or more of lines of code.
+Nonetheless, SMACCMPilot (or any fully-featured autopilot) will be tens of thousands or more of lines of code.

 Our goal is to build an autopilot from-scratch quickly: our (end of) 2013